Best Things to Do in BRUSSELS, the Capital of Europe

 Contemporary Art

-Installed in a former brewery, they don’t have a permanent collection, but show temporary exhibitions of different visual arts with a highly political impact.
-Talking ’bout high: On the 5th floor, they have a terrace from where you have a grand view of the neighborhood.
+Installed in a former brewery, they don’t have a permanent collection, but show temporary exhibitions of different visual arts.
+Once you visit, don’t miss out on their rooftop terrace on the 5th floor.
+From there, you have a grand view of the entire neighborhood.

-Since there is no permanent collection, check their website before visiting what’s on.
-If there is anything on at all since they are closed between exhibition.
+Since there is no permanent collection, you ought to check their website before visiting what’s on.

 CENTRALE Museum Brussels

-Thanks to Mr. Jef Aérosol, an urban stencil artist originally from Nantes, you are greeted by Jean-Michel Basquiat, Andy Warhol, and Twiggy at the CENTRALE’s door.
+Thanks to Mr. Jef Aérosol, a French urban artist from Nantes, you are greeted by Jean-Michel Basquiat, Andy Warhol, and Twiggy at the CENTRALE’s door.

-Since its opening in 2006 in a former power plant, CENTRALE has not only been an exhibition hall, but a hub for encounters and debates among artists, collectors, art connoisseurs, and aficionados alike.
+It offers space for confirmed and emerging artists from both Brussels and the international art scene.
+Many of the exhibitions are multidisciplinary.
+Since its opening in 2006, CENTRALE has been not only an exhibition hall, but also a hub for encounters and debates between artists, collectors, connoisseurs, and art lovers.

-Another interesting venue for shows of contemporary art is the WIELS, which is a bit off the beaten – or comfortable – track in the southwest of Brussels.
+Finally, another intriguing venue for shows of contemporary art is the WIELS, which is a bit off the beaten track in the southwest of Brussels.
 This gallery opened in 2007, like the MIMA in a former brewery.
-The building, designed in the 1930s by Adrien Blomme, is an impressive example of modernist industrial architecture.
+Already the building as such, designed in the 1930s by Adrien Blomme, is an impressive example of modernist industrial architecture.

 WIELS Museum Brussels

-When I was a child, there was the European Economic Community, founded in 1957 by Belgium, France, Italy, Luxemburg, the Netherlands, and the Federal Republic of Germany.
-Tis community, which later was joined by further European states, was the first step towards a united Europe.
+When I was a child, there was still the European Economic Community, founded in 1957 by Belgium, France, Italy, Luxemburg, the Netherlands, and the Federal Republic of Germany.
+This community, which later was joined by further European states, was the first step towards the wonderful project of a united Europe.

-Obviously, smarter and more powerful people agreed with me and in 1992 they signed the Maastricht Treaty, which broadened the task fields of what now was called the European Community.
-Then, in 2009, in the Lisbon Treaty, the European Community was replaced by the European Union.
+Then, in 1992 the Maastricht Treaty was signed, which broadened the task fields of what then was called the European Community.
+Eventually, in 2009, the European Union replaced the European Community.

 Picture of the European Parliament